 Improv & Theatre

-Chingachgook’s climbing tower and on rock faces on our property.
-Learn to climb and belay.
+Need to be at least 12 years old.
+Experience the challenges and thrills of rock climbing on Chingachgook’s climbing tower and on rock faces on our property.
+Learn teamwork, climbing techniques and belay skills.
 Campers wear a seat harness, helmet, and belay rope for safety.

 Farm and Garden